khartinger/mqtt4home/source_Vue/vue_mqtt3_3webpages/README.md

 ```

-### 3.5 Customize `App.vue` file
+### 2.5 Customize `App.vue` file
 The `App.vue` file is responsible for the following items:
   * Displaying a link line with links to the individual pages.
     Therefore: add the line `<router-link to="/page2">Page2</router-link> |`.
   * Establishing the connection to the broker.
-    This should not be done in the "Home" page, otherwise the connection will be re-established every time the page is loaded.
+    This should not be done in the `Home` page, otherwise the connection will be re-established every time the start page is loaded.
+    The broker IP, the MQTT port and the subscribe topic are defined as constants directly in `App.vue`.
+(Lines 28 to 30)
-    The state of the connection is displayed in the link line.
+  * Display of the connection state in the link line.
   * Definition of uniform styles for all pages.
-    Therefore: add dot to the styles.
+    Therefore: Add all styles that start with a dot.

 _Content of the file_:
 ```